pyglet/pyglet/API_CHANGES.rst

 other
 -----
 *Added*: Functionality for Pyglet browser implementations via WebGL and Pyodide.
 (Note that this is still experimental, and reliant on the Pyodide project.
 See the docs.)

+*Added*: Functionality for Windows 11 to change the window frame to Dark Mode based on the new Dark/Light theme settings.